mariopiogioiosa/mariopiogioiosa.github.io/_posts/2016-11-21-java-8-comparator-how-to-sort-a-list.md

 layout: post
 guid: http://reversecoding.net/?p=136
 permalink: /java-8-comparator-how-to-sort-a-list/
-categories:
-  - Java 8
-tags:
-  - comparator
-  - Java
-  - Java 8
-  - sort a list
+tags: [comparator, Java, Java 8, sort a list]
-  - sorting
 ---
 In this article, we're going to see several examples on how to sort a `List` in Java 8.